AlvaroLominchar/Synthetic-Data-Digital-Twin/README.md

 2. **Generalization execution**
    - Run `generalizationFlow.py`.
    - Automates the process of generating synthetic data and evaluating models across multiple partitions.
 The number of partitions can be specified in TARGET_RUNS.
-   - Provides metrics on robustness and generalization and saves them in `executions/summary/` (metrics and confusion matrices) and `executions/run_xxx/ (each execution).
+   - Provides metrics on robustness and generalization and saves them in `executions/summary/` (metrics and confusion matrices) and `executions/run_xxx/` (each execution's datasets and outputs).

 3. **Visualization and interaction**
    - `exploratoryAnalysis.py` allows exploratory analysis of the dataset, including feature distributions and relationships.